This revolutionary discovery could transform the way hair transplants are conducted forever

 We’re keen to point out that this discovery was merely part of a study.
 It could be years, even decades before this comes to fruition.

 Heck who knows, 3D printing could even come and go and leave space for a new kid on the block.

-It’s certainly a big step towards research of hair-loss and treatments however, and hopefully something like this will kick-start a wave of new technologies and options for those wanting to change the way they look.
+It’s certainly a big step towards the research of hair loss and treatments, however, and hopefully, something like this will kick-start a wave of new technologies and options for those wanting to change the way they look.

 Would you consider hair loss treatment if it was to involve 3D Printing?
 Let us know on our contact page.